 Deductive Reasoning Meaning

 In storytelling, deductive reasoning means more than what it was intended to.
-Deductive reasoning has become a carte blanche term for when a character makes any sort of inference.
+This type of reasoning has become a carte blanche term for when a character makes any sort of inference.
 A lot of the time, we say that inferences are deductions when in reality, they’re inductions or abductions.

 Sherlock Holmes is a character that appropriately applies deductive thinking to reach logical conclusions.
 By this, I mean that when Sherlock makes an inference, the premises of the assumption usually add up to the conclusion.
 Let’s take a look at a clip from the BBC series Sherlock to see how deductive reasoning is used in TV:

 So what is deductive reasoning?
-When is deductive reasoning used?
 Well, it’s fair to say the deductive reasoning method is used to test the premises of a statement.
 When used correctly, deductions allow us to see the world in mostly objective sense.